 But you should know that flour doesn’t feel like shampoo, so you might not feel it is effective.
 After you are done, use a conditioner.

 5. Stainless Steel Cleaner

 You can use flour to polish stainless steel.
-After you have cleaned your appliances and items made of steel, sprinkle some flour on a dry, clean cloth and use it to buff the stainless steel.
+After cleaning your appliances and items made of steel, sprinkle some flour on a dry, clean cloth and buff the stainless steel.
 Your appliances become as good as new.

 6. Copper Polisher

 If you have copper items at home, you will see how they lose their luster over time.
 Using a mixture of salt, flour, and vinegar, scrub the copper items, like pans and pots.
 Leave it to dry.
-After it dries, polish it with a dry, clean cloth.
+After it dries, polish it with a dry, clean cloth — and that’s it.

 7. Face Mask